-Dublin is simply magical at Christmas time
+Dublin is simply magical at Christmas time.

 Every Irish person knows that there’s nowhere better in the world to celebrate Christmas than at home!

-There’s magic in the air, fairy lights, good cheer and most importantly good banter!
+There’s magic in the air, fairy lights, good cheer, and most importantly good banter!

-The international flower vendors Bloom and Wild made their decree choosing “15 Of The Best Cities To Visit At Christmas."
+The international flower vendors Bloom and Wild made their decree by choosing “15 Of The Best Cities To Visit At Christmas."

 They made their decision looking at “flight costs during the holidays, the price of a restaurant meal on Christmas Day, average annual snowfall, and how soon the Christmas lights are switched on.”